 Workshops and art galleries

 La Filature :

 A place for media arts research, production and dissemination.
-La Filature inc. is a not-for-profit corporation with a mandate to manage cultural equipment for the artistic community, in particular for organizations and artists in the visual arts and media arts.
+La Filature inc. is a non-profit organization established to manage cultural equipment for the benefit of the artistic community, in particular visual and media arts organizations and artists.

-DAÏMÔN is an artist-run centre whose mission is to support artistic exploration, creation, production and dissemination in the field of digital and media arts, and more precisely in video, audio and photography.
+DAÏMÔN is an artist-run centre committed to supporting media arts research, creation, production and dissemination, in particular video, audio and photography.